sunnybedi990/reasonchain/Readme.md

    - Facilitates task decomposition, execution, and validation.

 2. **RAG Integration**:
-   - Incorporates external knowledge using vector databases like FAISS.
+   - Retrieve and augment responses using long-term memory stored in vector databases like FAISS.
-   - Boosts agent reasoning with document-based context retrieval.

-3. **Memory Management**:
+3. **Short-term and Long-term Memory**:
-   - Short-term memory for reasoning session context.
+   - Session-based short-term memory for reasoning chains.
-   - Persistent long-term memory for scalable storage using FAISS.
+   - Persistent long-term memory powered by FAISS.

 4. **LLM Compatibility**:
    - Supports OpenAI GPT, Llama, and other models for robust reasoning and summarization.